bitcoin-s/bitcoin-s/docs/applications/server.md

     - `newpassphrase` - The new passphrase
  - `keymanagerpassphraseset` `passphrase` - Encrypts the wallet with the given passphrase
     - `passphrase` - The passphrase to encrypt the wallet with
-- `backupwallet` `location` - Backs up the wallet database in a safe and consistent manner.
-   - `location` - The locations of the backup file

 ### DLC
  - `createcontractinfo` `announcement` `totalCollateral` `payouts`